 This door is the direction to the cellar.

 The FIPJP rules are designed for tournaments in which players play back and forth on marked rectangular lanes.
-During one mène they play in one direction, toward one end of the lane.
-During the next mène they reverse direction and play in the other direction, toward the other end of the lane.
+During one mène they play in one direction.
+During the next mène they play in the other direction.

 A case can be made for translating mène into English as frame.
 “Frame” is used, for instance, in American bowling and in bocce.
 (See Mario Pagnoni’s The Joy of Bocce, 4th edition, p.
 34).